cvwjensen/springbootcourse/persistence/persistence/README.md

 ### Exercise 1: create a Domain model for the Education case
 In this exercise you are going to create 3 domain classes representing Student, Course and Teacher.

-A Student has a name and a list of Courses.
+A Student has a name and a set of Courses.
-A Course has a subject, some points, a list of Students and a Teacher.
+A Course has a subject, some points, a set of Students and a Teacher.
-A Teacher has a name and a list of Courses.
+A Teacher has a name and a set of Courses.

 - Create the 3 domain classes.
 Use Lombok @Data and @Builder annotation.